Mysticc28/Remove-Unwanted-Sections-in-Spotify-with-Spicetify/README.md

 # **Remove annoying sections on Spotify through Spicetify Marketplace custom CSS Snippet**
 ## Note - The following extensions work only if you have Spicetify installed.
-If not, get here @spicetify
+If not, get here https://github.com/spicetify

 # How to install
 Download latest release file Snippets.rar.
 Right click and extract to folder